 - If you have any ornamental grasses make sure they are cut back

 Finally, take a walk around the garden taking notes so you can update your plan.

 Starting things like herbs, flowers and veg from seeds are far cheaper than buying mature plants and Spring is the ideal time to get started.
 Crops that that can tolerate a light frost are called cool-season crops and they can be sown outside, whereas warm-season crops generally need to be germinated indoor first.

 Some top tips for getting the perfect seeds this Spring:

-- Always buy seeds from a supplier who knows your climate, ordering exotic plants may seem like a great idea but if they are not suited for you climate they will not grow successfully
+- Always buy seeds from a supplier who knows your climate, ordering exotic plants may seem like a great idea but if they are not suited for your climate they will not grow successfully

-- Find out dates when sowing can be started in your area, your local garden center can help with things like the date of the last frost to ensure you get off to a good start
+- Find out dates when sowing can be started in your area, your local garden centre can help with things like the date of the last frost to ensure you get off to a good start

 - Read the instructions!
-All seed packets come with directions for those specific seeds for germinating, sowing and growing, so take note and follow
+All seed packets come with directions for those specific seeds for germinating, sowing and growing, so take note and follow their directions

 If you follow my simple guide you are bound to get your garden off to a flying start this year and start a wonderful foundation for many years to come.
 Hope you have enjoyed my post and found it useful, please feel free to get in touch and leave a comment below,